lorenzwalthert/useR2022.precommit.slides/README.md

 </p>

-## You can use the chapter slide to separate different sections in your presentation
+## You can use the chapter slide to separate different sections of your presentation

 <p align="center">